Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/05-sliding-window.md

 #### Contiguous Stream of Data
 When determining whether the sliding window technique is an appropriate approach for a given problem, the first thing we want to consider is what type of data we will be looking at.
 Our input should be a contiguous, linear, and iterable set of data stored such that we can create a window over it.

-For example, we could perform the sliding window technique on an array, because we can create a `window` representing some subset of the data by either:
-- using variables to track the start and stop indices of the window
+For example, we could perform the sliding window technique on an array, because we can create a `window` representing some subset of the data by using variables to track the start and stop indices of the window.
-- creating a variable to represent the window that holds a subset of the array.

 In the example below, the input array is `arr = [4, 3, 12, 4, -1]`

-Our window is initially `[4, 3, 12]` which we could represent as `start = 0, end = 2` or by creating a variable that holds a subset of the array like `window = [4, 3, 12]`.
-- If we use variables to store the indices where the array window should start and stop, each time we want to slide our window, all we need to do is increment each of our start and stop variables by 1.
+Our window is initially `[4, 3, 12]` which we could represent as `start = 0, stop = 2`.
+If we use variables to store the indices where the array window should start and stop, each time we want to slide our window, all we need to do is increment each of our start and stop variables by 1.

 ![Sliding Window with an Integer Array](images/sliding-window-integer-array.png)